s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ---

-# Java Questions

-## 14. How to compile simple applications

-## 15. What are required to run simple Java applications

-## 16. What is the difference between JDK and JRE

-## 17. Is it possible run the application with JRE

-## 18. What is JVM

-## 19. What are collection, how collections are used

-## 20. Hashmap, what is the complexity of traversing

-## 25. What build tool used

-Apache Maven
-Gradle

 ## 26. What is the difference between install and deploy

 - Running an installer executable to install a software application on a computer.